ECN site code: L05

 The lake is a grade 1 Site of Special Scientific Interest (SSSI) and has been a designated "Ramsar" site since November 1991.
 The diverse aquatic invertebrate fauna includes a number of species with restricted distributions in Britain, one of which is the flatworm Bdellocephala punctata.
 The slender naiad Najas flexilis, a plant listed as Nationally Scarce, has been found in Esthwaite Water.

-There is more information about Esthwaite Water on the CEH website.
+There is more information about Esthwaite Water on the UKCEH website.